Doctors Note Logo

 Understanding Circulation: How ACV Helps per a Doctor

-Apple cider vinegar’s acetic acid, polyphenols, and probiotics may relax blood vessels, lower blood pressure, improve blood sugar and lipid profiles, and neutralize free radicals to support healthier circulation to your hands and feet.
-Combined with hydration, exercise, and a balanced diet, ACV could help ease cold or tingling extremities.
+Can apple cider vinegar improve poor circulation?
+Apple cider vinegar (ACV) contains acetic acid, polyphenols, and probiotics that may help relax blood vessels, lower blood pressure, balance blood sugar and lipids, and fight free radicals — all of which support healthier circulation to the hands and feet.
+When paired with hydration, regular exercise, and a balanced diet, ACV may help reduce cold or tingling extremities.

-There are several factors to consider regarding safe dosing, dilution, timing, and interactions; see below for full details on using ACV effectively and knowing when to seek medical advice.
+However, safe use depends on proper dosing, dilution, timing, and awareness of medication interactions (see below for full details and when to seek medical advice).

 answer background